Dhravya/notty/README.md

 ## ✨ Features

 - **Simple**: Notty is designed to be extremely noise free and minimal, using it is a breeze.
-- **AI Powered**: Notty uses AI to help you write better notes and documents.
+- **AI Powered with Memory**: Context-aware AI completions using Google Gemini - your notes inform your writing via Supermemory's vector search.
+- **Semantic Search**: Search your notes using natural language powered by Supermemory's vector search.
 - **Markdown**: Comes with a markdown editor built in, with WSIWYG functionality
-- **Cloud Sync**: Sync your notes across devices using the cloud
+- **Cloud Sync**: Sync your notes across devices using the cloud (optional)
 - **Conflict Resolution**: If you use notty on multiple devices, it will automatically resolve conflicts for you, if not, it will prompt you to choose the correct version.
 - **Local-first**: Notty is designed to be local first, meaning your data is _always_ stored on your device, and optionally in the cloud.
 - **FAST**: Powered by Cloudflare KV, Notty is blazing fast.